graeter-group/git-intro/README.md

 ## Presentation

-Run the following code to render the presention:
+Install R and run the following code to render the presentation:

 ```bash
 make setup